 Emphasizing pervasive drinking problems on campus may end up being counterproductive.
 That’s if students’ highly excessive misperceptions of the actual behaviors and attitudes on campus become even more inflated.
 Thus, an alternative is to report the same information a bit differently.
 That’s by focusing on the majority behavior and creating a more positive mindset about acceptable social norms.

 Of course, the the actual data remain the same, whether presented negatively or positively.
-While oncern about the abuse of alcohol must not be neglected, we must always carefully consider the impact of the message on those who receive it.
+We must remain concerned about the abuse of alcohol.
+However, we must always carefully consider the impact of the message on those who receive it.

 So this approach involves correcting the distorted misperceptions of students.
 And it does so by giving the actual, positive facts regarding alcohol consumption patterns among their peers?